-Agricultural Department, Kenya Marine & Fisheries Research Institute Pap-Onditi, Kenya Corresponding author.
-E-mail: harrison_k_karisa@gmail.com
+Corresponding author: E-mail: harrison_k_karisa@gmail.com

-Received 02 June, 2021; Accepted 16 June, 2021; Published 23 June, 2021
+Received 02 September 2021; Accepted 16 September, 2021; Published 23 September 2021

-ABSTRACT
+DESCRIPTION

 The entry of the girls beginning to enter the labor pool leads to the consumer economics, which gained attention and received important contributions from economic theorists.
 Consumer economics is a branch of economics.
 It is a broad field, principally concerned with microeconomic analysis behavior in units of consumers, families, or individuals (in contrast to traditional economics, which primarily government or business units).
 It sometimes also encompasses family financial planning and policy analysis.
 The term largely describes what was more commonly called "home economics" in the past.
 The effect of consumer economics on the economy is another field of study in economics which needs to be known well by the related population to take the major advances in the agricultural as well as the marketing field.

-Keywords: Consumer Economics, Environmental politics, Extensive plastic pollution

-COMMENTARY

-The first methodology is that the development of discrete choice models, a widely accepted technique originating from economic consumer theory that has been utilized in transport research since the 1970s (see Ben-Akiva and Lerman, 1985; Louviere et al., 2000).
+The first methodology is that the development of discrete choice models, a widely accepted technique originating from economic consumer theory that has been utilized in transport research since the 1970s.
 The choices are deemed to be discrete because individuals make choices from a group of mutually exclusive and collectively exhaustive alternatives.
 A simple choice problem is often conceptualized because the selection of 1 alternative from a predefined set of obtainable discrete choice alternatives that are mutually exclusive and collectively exhaustive, which is also known as the choice set.
 In keeping with the view on consumer economics that utility cannot be derived from commodities per se, but from their objectively measurable characteristics, the utility of each alternative is evaluated on the idea of their intrinsic attributes also as on the private characteristics of the choice maker.
-The latter dependency accounts for interpersonal differences within the subjective perception and evaluation of other attributes.
+The latter dependency accounts for interpersonal differences within the subjective perception and evaluation of other attributes [1].
 The allocational issues publicly sector economics follow directly from a breakdown within the market and technical assumptions necessary for a wonderfully functioning market system.
 Many of the market and technical assumptions do fail to carry in practice, so there's broad scope for legitimate government.

-A long tradition within the profession held that the study of failures within the market assumptions typically fell within the domain of commercial organization or consumer economics.
-These fields analyze such problems as monopolistic behavior and imperfect information, alongside the corresponding public policy responses like antitrust and consumer-protection Infrastructure systems and networks need ongoing monitoring, maintenance, and rehabilitation to stay them in satisfactory operating condition, and sometimes need remedial treatments over time to cater for changing demands and technology.
-A case in point would be bridge strengthening on highway networks in order that older bridges can safely handle increased traffic loads, especially increased mass of heavy goods vehicles.
-Freight transport economics, consumer demand, and vehicle technological developments impose trends for increased size and mass of products vehicles, but this is often only acceptable if the weather of road infrastructure is structurally capable of handling the new vehicles and their loads.
+A long tradition within the profession held that the study of failures within the market assumptions typically fell within the domain of commercial organization or consumer economics [2].
+These fields analyze such problems as monopolistic behavior and imperfect information, alongside the corresponding public policy responses like antitrust and consumer-protection legislation.
+Infrastructure systems and networks need ongoing monitoring, maintenance, and rehabilitation to stay them in satisfactory operating condition, and sometimes need remedial treatments over time to cater for changing demands and technology.
+A case in point would be bridge strengthening on highway networks in order that older bridges can safely handle increased traffic loads, especially increased mass of heavy goods vehicles [3].
+Freight transport economics, consumer demand, and vehicle technological developments impose trends for increased size and mass of products vehicles, but this is often only acceptable if the weather of road infrastructure are structurally capable of handling the new vehicles and their loads.

 Many countries have undertaken major bridge rehabilitation and replacement programs on their highway systems within the previous couple of decades.
-These programs necessarily require reductions in road capacity within the vicinity of the affected structures, often for extended periods of months or more while the works are completed.
+These programs necessarily require reductions in road capacity within the vicinity of the affected structures, often for extended periods of months or more while the works are completed [4].